 It’s a grainy, black-and-white shot of a tiny slice of our world, curved with the ink of space as a backdrop.
 In 1960, weather satellites began sending photographs back to Earth, images that were still hideously deformed but scientifically valuable, especially for meteorologists, who now had stunning views of cloud systems from which to work.
-NASA’s ATS-III satellite in 1967 returned the first color images of the full Earth.
-Now at last, we could see our living world, ringed in space and wrapped in billowing clouds.
+NASA’s ATS-III satellite in 1967 returned the first color images of Earth in its entirety.
+At last, we could see our living world, ringed in space and wrapped in billowing clouds.

-On Christmas Eve, 1968, Apollo 8 astronaut William Anders sent back "Earthrise," a now-iconic photograph of a fragile cerulean orb rising over the lunar surface.
-But the most famous photograph of the Earth, by far, was taken about four years later, on December 7, 1972: the "Blue Marble."
-You’ve probably seen it countless times, enough that when you think of the Earth, that's what you think of.
-You may be less familiar with how astronaut Harrison Schmitt described the sight to Mission Control: “I’ll tell you, if there ever was a fragile-appearing piece of blue in space, it’s the Earth right now.”
+On Christmas Eve, 1968, Apollo 8 astronaut William Anders sent back Earthrise, a now-iconic photograph of a fragile cerulean orb rising over the lunar surface.
+But the most famous photograph of the Earth, by far, was taken about four years later, on December 7, 1972: the Blue Marble.
+You’ve probably seen it countless times, but you may be less familiar with how astronaut Harrison Schmitt described the sight to Mission Control: “I’ll tell you, if there ever was a fragile-appearing piece of blue in space, it’s the Earth right now.”

-The Earth is the first planet, moving outward from the Sun, that possesses a moon.
-We call our moon "The Moon" (which will be a real headache centuries from now, when we’ve colonized the solar system).
-Every 27.32 days, the Moon completes an orbit of the Earth, which is why it has phases.
-When the Earth is between the Sun and the Moon, we see the Moon in full illumination (a round orb).
-As it circles the Earth, less and less of its visible surface is illuminated, until at last the Moon is between the Sun and the Earth.
-At that point, the “far side” of the Moon is in full illumination, and from our perspective, the Moon is receiving no light at all.
+Earth is the first planet, moving outward from the sun, that possesses a moon.
+We call our moon “the moon” (which will be a real headache centuries from now, when we’ve colonized the solar system).
+Every 27.32 days, the moon completes an orbit of Earth, which is why it has phases.
+When Earth is between the sun and the moon, we see the moon in full illumination (a round orb).
+As it circles Earth, less and less of its visible surface is illuminated, until at last the moon is between the sun and Earth.
+At that point, the “far side” of the moon is in full illumination, and from our perspective, the moon is receiving no light at all.
 The cycle then repeats itself, with more of its disc being illuminated as the month elapses, until it is again full.
-Because the length of the Moon's orbit is just shy of a month, every so often a month (which, itself, derives from the word "moon") has two full Moons, the second of which is colloquially called a Blue Moon.
+Because the length of the moon’s orbit is just shy of a month, every so often a month (which derives from the word moon) has two full moons, the second of which is called a blue moon.

-Four billion years ago, the Earth’s surface was sterilized during the Late Heavy Bombardment, when asteroids pilloried the inner solar system.
-To get some idea of what things must have been like during the LHB, look at the Moon.
+Four billion years ago, Earth’s surface was sterilized during the Late Heavy Bombardment, when asteroids pummeled the inner solar system.
+To get some idea of what things must have been like during the LHB, look at the moon.
 Most of its craters were formed during that time.
 Life survived on Earth in large part thanks to the hydrothermal vents at the bottom of the ocean.

-There have been five mass extinctions on Earth, the worst of which (the Permian-Triassic, or “P-T Event”) was 250 million years ago, wiping out 96 percent of sea species and nearly three-quarters of land vertebrates.
-Sixty-six million years ago, the Chicxulub impact wiped out 75 percent of all life, and ended the reign of the dinosaurs.
-Things recovered nicely, though, and today, biologists think there are 8.7 million species of life on Earth.
+There have been five mass extinctions on Earth, the worst of which (the Permian-Triassic, or “P-T Event”) was 250 million years ago, wiping out 96 percent of marine species and nearly three-quarters of land vertebrates.
+Sixty-six million years ago, the Chicxulub impact wiped out 75 percent of all life and ended the reign of the dinosaurs.
+Things recovered nicely, though, and today, biologists think there could be 8.7 million species of life on Earth.
 That’s not bad considering the universe’s apparent hostility to life, and makes what we have going here all the more special and worth preserving.
 And we’d better get on it: Many scientists argue that we’re in the midst of a sixth mass extinction—and we can only partially blame it on cats.

 A decade ago, the ice sheets in Greenland and Antarctica were thought of as stable.
 They are the last remaining ice sheets that cover huge land masses, and today they are disappearing.
 In 50 years, their melting will be the dominant source of global sea level rise.
 "Every time a big discovery is made," says Willis, "it seems like the picture is worse than we thought it was.
 The possibility for really rapid ice loss and rapid sea level rise is greater than we thought."

 The oceans remain a giant unknown for scientists.
-Knowing more about them would answer many of our questions about life and the life of the Earth.
+Knowing more about them would answer many of our questions about life and the life of Earth.
 “Two-thirds of the planet is covered with water, and you can’t see through it.
-And you can’t shoot microwaves through it, and radio waves, and all the other kinds of things that we use even to measure other planets,” Willis says.
-"If you probe the ocean, there are still a lot of big mysteries down there.”
+And you can’t shoot microwaves through it, and radio waves, and all the other kinds of things that we use even to measure other planets,” Willis said.
+“If you probe the ocean, there are still a lot of big mysteries down there.”

 To understand how oceans really work would explain, for example, where the heat from global warming is going.
 Though the oceans absorb 95 percent of the heat trapped by greenhouse gases, it’s still a mystery where that heat energy actually goes.
 Similar questions exist as to how the oceans interact with ice sheets.

 But it will take a concerted effort to change our behavior—before it’s too late.
 “We think of global warming as something that happens in our cities, and it is happening there, but really 95 percent of the heat that’s being trapped is going in the oceans.
 And I don’t think people realize that.
 It just seems like, well, we’re getting the brunt of global warming here in Los Angeles—but that’s not true, really.
-It’s the sea life and the oceans that are getting the brunt of the change," says Willis.
+It’s the sea life and the oceans that are getting the brunt of the change,” Willis said.